 Since I only made half of the Pinwheels recipe, and the pastry dough package warns against refreezing the dough once it has been thawed, I decided to make a dessert for F (I often make him desserts, so I can enjoy them vicariously).
 A quick search on Epicurious.com led to a recipe for an apple tart from Bon Appetit.
 I halved the recipe, so my tart was more of a breakfast pastry than a full dessert tart.

 First, I brushed an inch of each side with lightly beaten egg and folded the sides to make a raised edge.
-Then, I made 1/2-inch-long cuts
+Then, I made 1/2-inch-long cuts spaced a 1/2-inch apart all around pastry edge and scored the center with short strokes.

 By the time F and I finished lunch, the apple tart was baked to a golden brown.
 The crust was flaky and the center was bubbling and steaming.

 Poor F. His face fell when I gently took his dessert from his hands before he could take a bite and ruin the aesthetic.
 Again, he waited patiently while I arranged the tart on a variety of plates on two different tablecloths and took a dozen photographs.
 It was worth the wait.
 F proclaimed this tart better than the shrink-wrapped apple strudel from 7-Eleven.
 High praise, indeed!
 I took a little bite in the interest of journalism, and it was pretty delicious.
-The marmalade ended up being a great substitution for the apricot; the citrus added a nice twist to the tart apple.2:00pm
+The marmalade ended up being a great substitution for the apricot; the citrus added a nice twist to the tart apple.

-Cooking Light Cranberry Quickbread with Raisins and Hazelnuts.
+My Pinwheel log was still chilling, and now that I had the bisque for my lunches, it was time for the bread.
+My current favorite is Cooking Light Cranberry Quickbread with Raisins and Hazelnuts.
 It's moist and dense, and the hazelnuts add a distinctive richness.
 Below: the flour mix, the wet mix, the golden raisins, chopped cranberries, and hazelnuts, all ready to go.

 At last, it's time to bake the Pinwheels.
 I cut the log into 1/2-inch slices and set them 1 inch apart on a baking sheet.